bilalbari3/personal-website/content/post/regression-discontinuity-design-for-medicine/index.md

 <img src="rdd_india_2.png" width="500"/>

-Another fascinating example studies taxicab economics: what is the causal effect of dollar-based vs percent-based tip suggestion?<sup>6</sup>.
+Another fascinating example studies taxicab economics: how does the manner of tip suggestion (dollar-based vs percent-based) affect tipping?<sup>6</sup>.
 In this study, if the fare was under $15 (the threshold), tip suggestions were $2, $3, or $4.
 Above this threshold, tip suggestions were 20%, 25%, or 30% of the fare.
 Below, we observe a discontinuity at the threshold, demonstrating the causal effect of the tip suggestion style (legend: c is the threshold, c* is the optimal threshold, LLR is local linear regression, IK is the Imbens-Kalyanaraman bandwidth used to determine how much data to include in the regression).

 <img src="marinescu_fig3.png" width="500"/>